DirkOlivie/spinup-noresm3/README.md

-# Easy Markdown to Github Pages
+# Tuning and spinup of NorESM3

 ## Introduction